leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## How do you make holy water?
+You boil the hell out of it.